Slow Pitch Softball Bats: One-Piece vs. Two-Piece

-One-piece softball bats have a handle that is a separate piece from the barrel and that the two are bonded together.
+Two-piece softball bats have a handle that is a separate piece from the barrel and that the two are bonded together.
 The advantage to a two-piece bat is that it's design allows the barrel to flex at the point of contact creating a trampoline effect off the barrel.
 Two-piece bats generally have less vibration in the handle due to the separation of the handle and barrel.

-So why swing a single-wall bat?
+So why swing a single-wall Slow Pitch softball bat?
 Many leagues mandate that players are only allowed to use bats with a single wall.
 If you are in one of these leagues, don't worry, there are plenty of great single-wall bats out there that have as much, or sometimes even more, pop than multi-wall bats.

 Endloaded bats usually have an extra half ounce or so of concentrated weight at the end of the bat near the endcap.
 This gives the hitter extra momentum when swinging through the ball.
 This type of bat is usually preferred by power hitters that like to swing for the fences.
 A maxloaded bat is very similar to an endloaded one, except that there is more weight at the end.
 This type of bat should only be used by stronger players that have no problems controlling their swing.

 ASA is usually considered to be the most highly regulated association in softball as they generally have the strictest guidelines for bats.
 The major difference between bats made for ASA play and all other associations is performance.
 For instance, ASA approved bats must adhere to the 98 mph batted-ball speed standard, while bats approved for USSSA and other associations are allowed to have a much hotter 100+ mph batted ball speed and a bat performance factor (BPF) of 1.20 or sometimes more.
 You can find a full rundown of rules and regulations here.

 Wood bats are most commonly made from either Ash, Maple, Bamboo, or Composite Wood.
 Maple is stronger than Ash, while Bamboo serves as the strongest and tends to last a little longer than most wood bats.
 Ash is bit softer which allows it to flex during the swing and produce a great whip through the hitting zone to give players better bat control.
 Maple is harder and denser than ash.
 Many power hitters like maple because the hardness and stiffness allows them to exert as much force as possible onto the ball.
 Composite Wood bats are a mixture of wood and composite materials.
 They are very durable and high performing but may not be legal in some leagues.